Advice on how public bodies can support the Homes for Ukraine scheme.

 Full details about the wrap around services is available from the Objective Connect information platform please contact UkraineResponseQueries@gov.wales to arrange access.

 Local authorities are asked to liaise with hotel operators to provide support to Ukrainians that are placed in hotel accommodation.
-The Welsh Government is looking at how to rationalise the type and location of hotels to give local authorities clarity on who will need to provide support and the likely number of people that may require it.
+The Welsh Government is rationalising the type and location of hotels, and prioritising self-catering accommodation such as found in holiday parks.
+This will give local authorities clarity on who will need to provide support and the likely number of people that may require it.

-It is expected that stays in hotel accommodation will be short term only until either suitable accommodation is found or capacity is available in a Welcome Centre.
+It is expected that stays in hotel accommodation will be short term only until either suitable longer-term accommodation is found or capacity is available in a other kinds of initial accommodation.

-The Welsh Government will provide information about hotel bookings made in local authority areas and individuals and families allocated to the accommodation to enable local authorities in partnership with third sector, registered social landlords and other partners, to provide support.
+The Welsh Government will provide information about initial accommodation made in local authority areas and individuals and families allocated to the accommodation to enable local authorities in partnership with third sector, registered social landlords and other partners, to provide support.

 The Welsh Government will register those local authority single points of contact (not already registered) on the Objective Connect Welcome Centre Portal which will give access to the necessary translated information to support Ukrainians placed in hotels.